All Products

 ApsaraMQ for RocketMQ:Message filtering

 After a consumer subscribes to a topic, ApsaraMQ for RocketMQ delivers all messages in the topic to the consumer.
-If you want a consumer to receive only specific messages in the topic, you can configure filtering conditions to filter messages on the ApsaraMQ for RocketMQ broker.
+If you want the consumer to receive only specific messages in the topic, you can configure filtering conditions to filter messages on the ApsaraMQ for RocketMQ broker.
 This prevents the consumer from receiving a large number of invalid messages.

 Scenarios

-ApsaraMQ for RocketMQ is a middleware that is based on the publish-subscribe (pub/sub) model and used to integrate upstream and downstream business.
+ApsaraMQ for RocketMQ is a middleware service that is based on the publish-subscribe (pub/sub) model and used to integrate upstream and downstream business.
 In actual business scenarios, messages in a topic are processed by different downstream applications that have different consumption logic.
 Each application needs to consume only messages that meet its consumption logic.

 You can use the message filtering feature provided by ApsaraMQ for RocketMQ to efficiently filter the messages that a consumer requires.
 This prevents a large number of invalid messages from being delivered to the consumer and reduces the workload in the downstream systems.